npr/nprapi-wordpress/docs/npr-one.md

 ![Send to NPR One checkbox in the WordPress post edit screen](/assets/test-post-npr-one.png)

 The checkbox isn't selected by default.
-This allows you to push all your stories to the NPR API, but only select stories to NPR One.
+This allows you to push all your stories to the NPR API, but only selected stories to NPR One.
 If you want to push a post to NPR One, check the box and hit the Publish or Update button.